 Analytics can provide a deeper insight into what impacts margins and even review invoices to look for inconsistencies.
 Some even predict AI could result in the end of the billable hour.

 Smart Analytics Identify Opportunities to Cut Costs

-In fact, during a recent presentation at the Intapp Connect conference, Bret D. Chapman, the Chief Administrative Officer at Husch Blackwell LLP, revealed that recent adjustments to billing, leakages, and the work in progress cycles at his firm increased overall revenue by 29 percent in just one year.
+In fact, during a presentation at the Intapp Connect conference, Bret D. Chapman, the Chief Administrative Officer at Husch Blackwell LLP, revealed that recent adjustments to billing, leakages and the work-in-progress cycles at his firm increased overall revenue by 29 percent in just one year.

 AI Empowers Firms to Better Understand Marketing and Customer Acquisition

 Most firms use a CRM system to track customer relationships, but where do those customers come from?
 Analytics, when paired with marketing data, makes it easier to understand the cycle of client acquisition, including what campaigns were most effective and how clients choose your firm over another.

 Find Your Fit in the Market with Advanced Analytics Tools

 Data analytics can help firms—and customers—better understand who works fastest, who has the most successful cases, and even what tasks could be performed cheaper by partnering with alternative legal service providers (ALSPs are businesses that specialize in delivering a handful of legal services traditionally provided by law firms with advantages including lower costs, higher speed, and more).